13th ICC MENA Conference on International Arbitration

 *All content to be approved by ICC

 Our sponsorship packages do not include speaking opportunities.
-Please let us know should you wish to submit a speaker candidate.
+Please let us know if you would like to submit a speaker candidate for consideration.

 For further information, please contact: